VilmaDaukantaite/final_project/README.md

 * What are the most common purpose for the loan?
 * Building ML model for classifying borrowers/loans (Decision Tree)

-Success evaluated using Decision Tree Score value.
+Success evaluated using Decision Tree Score value and confusion matrix.

 Classification techniques are already widely used in order to speed up transactions and automatize certain processes.